 Rules of Progression

-Students are expected to study each module (Knowledge, Skills, Essentials and Options) in order.
+Students are expected to study each level (Applied Knowledge, Applied Skills, Strategic Professional Level Essentials and Strategic Professional Level Options) in order.
 ACCA continues to stipulate that students can attempt a maximum of four (4) papers at any one examination sitting.
-These may be from different modules ONLY as long as the modules are attempted in order.
-Students must pass or be exempted from all nine (9) exams in the Fundamentals Level and pass all three (3) Essentials exams and two (2) Options from four (4) in the Professional Level.
-There is no need for students to sit and/or pass any of the exams together, including the three (3) Essentials exams in Professional Level.
-Students may vary the order they attempt exams within each module but they may not vary the order of the modules.
-However, ACCA strongly recommends that papers within a module are taken in order.
-Students may attempt exams from different modules at the same exam sitting subject to the rules above.
+These may be from different levels as long as the levels are attempted in order.
+Students must pass or be exempted from all nine (9) exams in the Fundamentals Level and pass both Essentials exams and two (2) Options from four (4) in the Professional Level.
+There is no need for students to sit and/or pass any of the exams together, including the two (2) Essentials exams in Professional Level.
+Students may vary the order they attempt exams within each level but they may not vary the order of the levels.
+However, ACCA strongly recommends that papers within a level are taken in order.
+Students may attempt exams from different levels at the same exam sitting subject to the rules above.

-Computer Based Examinations (CBEs) are available for papers within the Knowledge Exams of the Fundamentals Level as well as the Skills Level.
+Computer Based Examinations (CBEs) are available for papers within the Applied Knowledge Exams of the Fundamentals Level as well as the Applied Skills Level.

 To attempt CBEs you must be a registered ACCA student with an ACCA registration number.
 ACCA normally takes approximately four (4) to six (6) weeks from the date of submission of a complete registration package to process a student’s application which must be allowed for, when doing Computer Based Exams.

 Registration fee of £79.00 is payable to ACCA on completion and submission of your online registration or the written registration form together with all the necessary supporting documents.